altayeb-ne/Mobile-Applications/Lecture Examples/Lecture ( 1 )/README.md

-# My First Flutter App
+# First Flutter App

-Welcome to my first Flutter app!
+Welcome to first Flutter app!
 In this project, we explore various Flutter widgets to build a simple mobile application.
 This README provides an overview of the project and highlights some of the key widgets used.

 ## Widgets Demonstrated